AlexOrlek/ATCG/README.md

 isolate2|plasmid2

-For all-vs-all comparison, the tool can be run by providing a single multi-FASTA file using the `-s` flag; pairwise distance scores will be recorded and a dendrogram will be generated.
+For all-vs-all comparison, the tool can be run by providing a single multi-FASTA file using the `-s` flag; pairwise distance scores will be recorded and a phylogenetic tree will be generated.

 `python runpipeline.py -s genomes.fasta -o output-directory -t 8`

 Alternatively, if all-vs-all comparison is not required, 2 input (multi-)FASTA files can be provided using flags `-s1` and `-s2`; pairwise comparisons will be conducted between but not amongst sequence(s) in each file; the analysis will run faster than an all-vs-all comparison.
-Pairwise distances will be recorded but a dendrogram will not be generated since distances are not available for all pairwise combinations.
+Pairwise distances will be recorded but a tree will not be generated since distances are not available for all pairwise combinations.

 `python runpipeline.py -s1 query.fasta -s2 genomes.fasta -o output-directory -t 8`